chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_role_name_environment_name_get.rst

 The GET method returns the named role's environment-specific run-list for the named environment as |json| data.

+.. note:: The behavior of this endpoint is identical to ``GET /environments/NAME/roles/NAME``.

 This method has no parameters.

 **Request**